Rensing-Lab/TAPscan-v4-website/README.md

 2. Apply configuration:
    - `make configure`

 This may take a few minutes, when everything is ready, the containers will be stopped.
-From now on, we can control the app directly using the docker compose file.
+From now on, we can control TAPscan directly using the docker compose file.

 3. Start TAPscan application
    - `docker-compose up` (or `make run`)